Noise regulation: Local noise ordinances in U.S. and Europe

 One obligation of a community is to protect its citizens from adverse environmental influences.
-Noise is one of these factors, Noise has documented effects on people, they can be divided into three types.
-The first type is a physical effect that directly and adversely effects a person's health.
+Noise is one of these factors.
+Noise has documented effects on people; they can be divided into three types.
+The first type is a physical effect that directly and adversely affects a person's health.
 Hearing loss and vibration of bodily components are examples.
-The second type is a physiological effect that adversely effects a person's health; heightened blood pressure and general stress response are examples.
-The third type is psychological that adversely effects a person's welfare; examples are distraction, annoyance, and complaint.
+The second type is a physiological effect that adversely affects a person's health; heightened blood pressure and general stress response are examples.
+The third type is psychological and adversely affects a person's welfare; examples are distraction, annoyance, and complaint.

 The only feasible legal basis for a community's right to control noise is based on these adverse health and welfare effects.
 It is clearly easier to uphold the constitutionality of a noise ordinance in a court of law if it can be shown that it is based on health and welfare concerns.
 The following is a short list of recognized effects of noise that can be addressed as a reason for a noise ordinance.

 Excess non-Occupational noise exposure, hearing loss on both public and private property, speech interference on both public and private property, audio interference on both public and private property, and sleep interference on mostly private property.

 Some legal considerations in the United States

-There are several fundamental issues that shape the legality, effectiveness and enforceability of any community noise regulation.
+Several fundamental issues shape the legality, effectiveness and enforceability of any community noise regulation.

 Preemption

 The federal government has preempted certain areas of noise regulation.
 They can be found in the Code of Federal Regulations under the EPA Noise Abatement Programs; Parts 201 to 205 and 211 cover railroads, motor carriers in interstate commerce, construction equipment, and motor vehicles.
 They require product labeling and prohibit tampering with noise control devices.
 Communities may enact regulations that are no more strict than the federal ones so that local enforcement can be carried out.
 They can enact curfews and restrict vehicle use in established zones such as residential.
 Any restriction on interstate motor carriers or railroads may NOT be for the purpose of noise control.

 States have police powers granted by the Constitution.
 They may also enact regulations that are no more strict than federal regulations.
 They may also preempt local ordinances.
 California and New Jersey have comprehensive noise codes that communities must meet.
 Many states required that local ordinances be no more strict than the state code whether such code exists or not.
-One relatively common preemption is protection of shooting ranges from noise regulation or litigation and right to farm laws that protect agricultural areas from nuisance litigation by encroaching residential areas.
+One relatively common preemption is protection of shooting ranges from noise regulation or litigation and right-to-farm laws that protect agricultural areas from nuisance litigation by encroaching residential areas.